-15.2.9 The supervisor should make appropriate allowance for the possibility that aggregation of exposures in an insurance group compounds security issues that may be relatively less important when considered at individual entity level.
-The supervisor should limit a group investing in assets that are not secure, and which otherwise could be distributed around the group to avoid investment restrictions.

-CF 15.2.a The group-wide supervisor requires the Head of the IAIG to ensure that the IAIG conducts its own due diligence to avoid placing undue reliance on assessments by credit rating agencies with regard to investment selection and risk management process.
+- 15.2.8 The supervisor should consider the possibility that aggregation of exposures in an insurance group may result in heightened security issues which may be less important at the insurance legal entity level.
+The supervisor should closely monitor a group investing in assets that are not secure, and which could be distributed around the group to avoid investment restrictions. - CF 15.2.a The group-wide supervisor requires the Head of the IAIG to ensure that the IAIG conducts its own due diligence to avoid placing undue reliance on assessments by credit rating agencies with regard to investment selection and risk management process.